-At Level 2 students will gain a better understanding of the structure of an atom and its relationship with other atoms in terms of structure, bonding and chemical reactions.
+At Level 2, students will gain a better understanding of the structure of an atom and its molecular interactions in terms of structure, bonding and chemical reactions.
 The basis of organic chemistry will be explored together with chemical reactivity and redox reactions.
-A major focus on internal assessments is calculations.
+A major focus on internal assessments are scientific analysis and calculations.
 This requires a basic understanding of Level 1 Mathematics.

-Number Title Internal/ External Credits AS 91161 Carry out quantitative analysis 1 4 AS 91164 Demonstrate understanding of bonding, structure and energy changes Е 5 AS 91165 Demonstrate understanding of the properties of selected organic compounds E 4 AS 91166 Demonstrate understanding of chemical reactivity (optional) Е 4 AS 91167 Demonstrate understanding of oxidation - redaction I 3
+Number Title Internal/ External Credits AS 91161 Carry out quantitative analysis I 4 AS 91164 Demonstrate understanding of bonding, structure and energy changes Е 5 AS 91165 Demonstrate understanding of the properties of selected organic compounds E 4 AS 91166 Demonstrate understanding of chemical reactivity (optional) Е 4 AS 91167 Demonstrate understanding of oxidation - redaction I 3